Time to read: 10 minutes

 Three days is an excellent amount of time to spend in the city as it will allow you to see all the major tourist attractions and experience the local nightlife and food culture.

 Budapest is one of the cheapest cities in Europe with transport, accommodation and going out a lot cheaper than in northern and western Europe.
 You can find hostels for under 10 Euros a night and have a meal out for around the same too.

 There are lots of excellent places to visit in Budapest from the impressive Parliament Building to the thermal baths and spas, Buda Castle and much more.

 The city is famous for its thermal baths and spas with Széchenyi and Gellért the most famous.
 The city is also famous for its cool ruin pubs which are a must-visit.

 When in Budapest you can’t miss Buda Castle, the Fisherman’s Bastion, the thermal baths and the awesome ruin pubs.

 The list of things to do in Budapest is a long one and, if you had the time, you could spend months getting to know this spectacular and historically rich city.
 If you’re planning a trip throughout Eastern Europe, you may enjoy these related travel guides to visiting Kraków, Poland and Prague, Czech Republic.

 About the Author: Madison is a solo travel blogger based in Roatán, Honduras.
 She fell in love with solo travel during her 2017 semester abroad in Rome, Italy.
 After graduation in 2018, she moved to Florence to pursue her love of travel even further.

-In 2021, she packed her bags and moved to the Caribbean where she’s been living the island life ever since!
 Explore more of Madison’s destination guides and solo travel tips on her travel blog, Madison’s Footsteps.
 Blog: madisonsfootsteps.com Instagram: @madisonsfootsteps